Dolamu-TheDataGuy/Rust-up/Programs/struct/README.md

 * Similar to tuples, but each value has a name so values can be accessed through this name.

 * Have to be __instanciated__ with data, think of it like the struct is the __template for the instances__ you create from it.

+## Unit-Like Structs

+* Structs without any field.

+* Used when working with traits (will be covered!)

+* Doesn't store any data.